-10. SFC consultation on OCT derivatives and conduct risks
+11. SFC consultation on OTC derivatives and conduct risks

-- On December 20, the Hong Kong SFC launched a consultation on OTC derivatives and conduct risks.
-The consultation includes the following proposals: - Refinement of the scope of regulated activities to provide more clarity about the OTC derivatives licensing regime; - Proposals related to risk mitigation, client clearing and record-keeping requirements for OTC derivatives transactions; and - Proposals related to conduct requirements for OTC derivatives transactions (ie, requirements for licensed corporations to properly manage their financial exposures to group affiliates and other connected persons according to the same risk management standards they would apply to independent third parties).
+- On December 20, 2017, the Hong Kong SFC launched a consultation on OTC derivatives and conduct risks.
+The consultation includes the following proposals: - Refinement of the scope of regulated activities to provide more clarity about the OTC derivatives licensing regime; - Proposals related to risk mitigation, client clearing and record-keeping requirements for OTC derivatives transactions; and - Proposals related to conduct requirements for OTC derivatives transactions (ie, requirements for licensed corporations to properly manage their financial exposures to group affiliates and other connected persons according to the same risk management standards they would apply to independent third parties). - On January 30, 2018, the Hong Kong SFC issued a circular setting out guidance on the standards of conduct and internal controls the SFC expects of licensed corporations (LCs) in delivering best execution.
+This follows a thematic review of selected LCs, which assessed the effectiveness and adequacy of arrangements for delivering best execution. - The circular reminds LCs that they should execute client orders on the best available terms, as delivering best execution is fundamental to market integrity and the protection of investors who rely on LCs to act in their best interests.
+The SFC expects that LCs should put in place arrangements, including controls, monitoring and management supervision, to obtain the best available terms and should subject these arrangements to periodic review to ensure best execution is delivered consistently. - On the same day, the SFC also issued a report on the thematic review of best execution, which provides detailed observations from the thematic review and highlights good industry practices for LCs to take into consideration.
+On December 12, 2018, the SFC released consultation conclusions on proposals to enhance the OTC derivatives regime and to address conduct risks posed by dealings with group affiliates and other connected persons.